Raising concerns: Republic of Ireland

-• Raising concerns about patient safety can require doctors to speak up about issues as diverse as: the systems within which they work; resourcing issues; or the clinical or personal conduct of their colleagues.
+- Raising concerns about patient safety can require doctors to speak up about issues as diverse as the systems they work in, resourcing issues, or the clinical or personal conduct of their colleagues.

 Raising concerns when a doctor believes that patient safety could be at risk can feel intimidating, but you should not be criticised for raising concerns in good faith.
 Raising concerns at an early stage may prevent potential harm to patients from actually materialising, and can allow colleagues in difficulty to be offered the help and support they might need before they actually become involved in a serious incident.